 New students are normally admitted at the beginning of the Course year, that is, the August session.

 Most students will be funded by themselves or by their home church.
 This being the case, every effort is made to keep the costs of the Course as low as possible.
 This does not mean that the quality of the teaching is substandard; rather, we wish to give the very best value for money.
-Further details can be obtained by contacting the North Wales Office through the email below.
+Further details can be obtained by contacting the North Wales Office through the email address below.